 The same result occurred in an individual suffering from lesions on the brain similar to those seen in ALS.
 Upon examination of the patient, celiac disease was discovered.
 Once he was placed on a gluten free diet the MR imaging (MRI) showed a reduction in the lesions and an overall improvement in his condition.

 Even though the research on the impact of gluten on the brain is relevantly new, the message is clear – gluten has much more far reaching impacts on our health than previously thought.
-The research suggests a significant component of the problem derives from immune response and irritation caused by the body’s response to gluten.
+The research suggests a significant component of the concern derives from immune response and irritation caused by the body’s response to gluten.

-Based on this anyone who knows of or suspects a gluten allergy should seriously consider adopting a gluten free diet, your brain will thank you.
+Based on this anyone who knows of or suspects a gluten allergy should seriously consider adopting a gluten-free diet, your brain will thank you.
 Have you noticed an effect between your ears from cutting gluten out of your diet?
 Please leave a comment below and share your experience with us.

 - Dimitrova AK, Ungaro RC, Lebwohl B, Lewis SK, Tennyson CA, Green MW, Babyatsky.
 MW, Green PH.
 Prevalence of migraine in patients with celiac disease and inflammatory bowel disease.
 Headache.
 2013 Feb;53(2):344-55. doi: 10.1111/j.1526-4610.2012.02260.x.
 Epub 2012 Nov 5.